Fiorela19/CS14-SPRING2015/Lab6/README.md

 finds the smallest element I put an if statement that checks if the elements to be swaped are the same (the elements to be swapped being the element at the current ith position and the smallest element found).
-If the elements are the same then they are not swapped.
+If the elements are the same, they are not swapped.
 Since the for loop iterates through the container from left to right, when there are repeated elements, they remain in the same realitve position.

 Part b
 I wrote a program that tests my code's stability in my main.cc file.
 The tests